Ford's 'self-inflicted' recalls, warranty costs put automaker at competitive disadvantage

 'Speed is important'

 "We know the path to leadership in quality is not a fast one.
-The entire team is working very hard to create not only incredible products and experiences but high-quality ones," Halliburton told the Detroit Free Press after the third major recall in June.
+The entire team is working very hard to create not only incredible products and experiences but high-quality ones," Halliburton told the Detroit Free Press after the third major recall this month.

 "Speed is important in this industry but does not necessarily result in poor quality control.
 Ford has the right quality control systems in place," said Halliburton, who moved to Ford after a career at J.D.
 Power, a globally respected consumer research, data and analytics firm that focuses on quality.

 "How we as a company handle the recalls is important," Halliburton said.
 "We also know that consumers value companies that act with integrity and transparency and that’s what we do.
 We want to provide customers the best experience possible with our vehicles and deliver a high-quality product."

 In April, he referred to Ford as complacent and promised to change the culture.